 On the way, a Capuchin monk and quarry-man mannequins welcome the visitors at the entrance of two galleries.
 This is just a concession to one of the members of the association, who worked with mannequins in the past.
 He retired a long time ago, but he still likes to play with mannequins and dress them like in the 17th century.
 Because he is always very kind to everybody, the association lets him place his mannequins here and there.

 Finally, visitors can also see a “cabinet minéralogique” (=mineral cabinet of wonder) with the quarry’s different geological layers carved on a scale.

 The History of the Champignons de Paris (Button Mushrooms)

 At the same time, in 1814, a market gardener in Rue de la Santé, called Chambry, had the idea of exploring the old quarries located ten meters below his gardens.
-Apparently, the well which served as access had filtered horse dung.
-The man was surprised to discover a superb swarm of mushrooms on it, he harvested them and decided to abandon his vegetable gardens to invest himself entirely in the underground cultivation of the mushroom.
+Apparently, the well which served as access to the quarry had filtered horse dung, and the man discovered a superb swarm of button mushrooms inside it, known in France as “champignons de Paris.”
+Excited by the discovery, he harvested them and decided to abandon his vegetable gardens to invest himself entirely in the underground cultivation of the mushroom.

-Today, the only mushroom farms of this kind are located in the departments of Oise and the Yvelines in Ile-de-France and the access is via gentle slopes or hollows.
+Today, the only mushroom farms of this kind are located in the departments of Oise, and the Yvelines in Ile-de-France.
+The access is via gentle slopes or hollows.